 The centre was found to be comfortable and homely.
 It was located in a quiet housing estate but within walking distance of a local town.
 There was a good sized and well maintained garden for the resident's use.
-This included an outdoor seating area.
+It was reported that new seating and table were in the process of being purchased for residents use.
 The centre was spacious with a good sized kitchen come dining area and sitting room.
 There was also a small games room which included a mini pool table and football board game.
 Residents availing of respite each had their own bedroom which they could personalise to their own taste for the duration of their visit.
+Two of the bedrooms had en-suite facilities.
 This promoted the resident's independence and dignity, and recognised their individuality and personal preferences.

 There was evidence that the residents availing of respite and their representatives were consulted and communicated with, about decisions regarding the resident's care during their stay.
-Records were maintained of contact with families two days prior to the residents stay and on the morning of their stay to ascertain any changes to health and social care needs prior to their visit.
-Thereafter, there were daily one-to-one conversations with the resident in relation to their needs, preferences and choices regarding activities and meal choices.
+Records were maintained of contact with families prior to the residents stay to ascertain any changes to health and social care needs prior to their visit.
+Thereafter, there were daily one-to-one conversations with the residents in relation to their needs, preferences and choices regarding activities and meal choices.
 The inspector did not have an opportunity to meet with the relatives of residents availing of respite but it was reported that they were happy with the care and support that the residents received.
 The provider had completed a survey with relatives as part of their annual review which indicated that they were happy with the care and support being provided for their loved one.
-Some quotes from the survey included 'staff are very kind, caring and thoughtful' and 'the service provided is excellent'.
+It was noted that families had proposed a need for additional respite hours.

-At the time of inspection, all visiting to the centre was restricted in line with national guidance for COVID-19.
+With the lifting of COVID-19 restrictions, all visiting restrictions to the centre had been removed.
 However, it was acknowledged that residents generally would not have visits from families during their respite stays.

 Residents were supported to engage in meaningful activities in the centre during their stay.
-Each of the residents availing of respite were engaged in a formal day service programme.
-However, at the time of inspection, residents did not attend their day service programme whilst attending for respite.
-In line with national guidance regarding COVID-19, the centre had implemented a range of restrictions impacting the resident's access to activities in the community.
-Examples of activities that residents engaged in included, walks to local scenic areas, drives, arts and crafts, board games, listening to music and jigsaws.
+The majority of residents availing of respite were engaged in a formal day service programme.
+In line with national guidance regarding COVID-19, there was evidence that residents had reengaged with a range of activities during their respite stay.
+Examples of activities that residents engaged in included, walks to local scenic areas, bowling, cinema, shopping trips, meals out, drives, arts and crafts, board games, listening to music and jigsaws.
 The centre had a vehicle for use by residents availing of respite.

 The full complement of staff were in place at the time of inspection.
-It was noted that a number of new staff had recently taken up posts working in the centre but an equal number of staff had been working in the centre for a prolonged period.
+One staff was on extended leave but this was being covered by the person in staff and a regular relief staff member.
+It was noted that a significant number of staff had been working in the centre for a prolonged period.
 This meant that there was consistency of care for the residents availing of respite and enabled relationships between the residents and staff to be maintained.
 The inspector noted that the resident's needs and preferences were well known to staff met with, and the person in charge on the day of this inspection.